tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 Scriptless Scripts are a means to execute smart contracts off-chain, through the use of Schnorr signatures. [[1]]

-The concept of Scriptless Scripts was borne from Mimblewimble, which is a block chain design that with the exception of kernels and their signatures does not store permanent data. \\( \eta=\gamma \\) Fundamental properties of Mimblewimble include both privacy and scaling both of which require the implementation of Scriptless Scripts. [[2]]
+The concept of Scriptless Scripts was born from Mimblewimble, which is a blockchain design that with the exception of kernels and their signatures, does not store permanent data. \\( \eta=\gamma \\) Fundamental properties of Mimblewimble include both privacy and scaling, both of which require the implementation of Scriptless Scripts. [[2]]

-A brief introduction is also given in [#5 Scriptless scripts, Layer 2 Scaling Survey (Part 2)](../../layer2scaling/more-landscape/landscape-update.md#a5-scriptless-scripts)
+A brief introduction is also given in [Scriptless Scripts, Layer 2 Scaling Survey (Part 2)](../../layer2scaling/more-landscape/landscape-update.md#a5-scriptless-scripts).

-## Benefit of Scriptless Scripts
+## Benefits of Scriptless Scripts

-The benefit of Scriptless Scripts are functionality, privacy and efficiency.
+The benefits of Scriptless Scripts are functionality, privacy and efficiency.

+### Functionality

-With regards to functionality, Scriptless Scripts are said to increase the range and complexity of smart contracts.
-Currently, as within Bitcoin Script limitations stem from the number of ```OP_CODES``` that have been enabled by the network.
-Scriptless scripts move the specification and execution of smart contractions from the network to a discussion that only involves the participants of the smart contract.
+With regard to functionality, Scriptless Scripts are said to increase the range and complexity of smart contracts.
+Currently, as within Bitcoin Script, limitations stem from the number of ```OP_CODES``` that have been enabled by the network.
+Scriptless Scripts move the specification and execution of smart contractions from the network to a discussion that only involves the participants of the smart contract.

+### Privacy

-With regards to privacy, moving the specification and execution of smart contracts from on-chain to off-chain increases privacy.
-When on-chain, many details of the smart contract are shared to the entire network including the number and addresses of participants and the amounts transferred.
+With regard to privacy, moving the specification and execution of smart contracts from on-chain to off-chain increases privacy.
+When on-chain, many details of the smart contract are shared to the entire network.
+These details include the number and addresses of participants, and the amounts transferred.
 By moving smart contracts off-chain, the network only knows that the participants agree that the terms of their contract have been satisfied and that the transaction in question is valid.

+### Efficiency

-With regards to efficiency, Scriptless Scripts minimize the amount of data that requires verification and storage on-chain.
-By moving smart contracts off-chain, there are less overheads for full nodes and lower transaction fees for users. [[1]]
+With regard to efficiency, Scriptless Scripts minimize the amount of data that requires verification and storage on-chain.
+By moving smart contracts off-chain, there are fewer overheads for full nodes and lower transaction fees for users. [[1]]

 ## List of Scriptless Scripts

-In this report various forms of Scripts will be covered.
-These include [[3]]:
+In this report, various forms of scripts will be covered, including [[3]]:
 - Simultaneous Scriptless Scripts
 - Adaptor Signatures
 - Zero Knowledge Contingent Payments
--

 ## Role of Schnorr Signatures

-To begin with, the fundamentals of Schnorr signatures must be defined .
-The signer has a private key *x*, random nonce *r*, and *G* is the generator of a discreet log hard group. *P* is the public key. [[4]]
+To begin with, the fundamentals of Schnorr signatures must be defined.
+The signer has a private key *x* and random nonce *r*. *G* is the generator of a discrete log hard group, and *P* is the public key. [[4]]

 s, the signature, can then be computed as a simple linear transaction